Hybrid Mechanisms: Trading off Strategyproofness and Efficiency of Random Assignment Mechanisms: Conclusion

 \section{Conclusion}

-In this paper, we have presented a novel approach to trading off strategyproofness and efficiency for one-sided matching mechanisms.
-We have introduced hybrid mechanisms, which are convex combinations of two component mechanisms, as a method to perform this trade-off.
-Typically, the first component $f$ introduces better incentives while the second component $g$ introduces better efficiency.
+In this paper, we have presented a novel approach to trading off strategyproofness and efficiency for random assignment mechanisms.
+We have introduced hybrid mechanisms, which are convex combinations of two component mechanisms, as a method to facilitate these trade-offs.
+Typically, the first component $\f$ introduces better incentives while the second component $\g$ introduces better efficiency.

-For our first result, we have employed a novel concept for relaxing strategyproofness in a parametric way, i.e., \URBIr-partial strategyproofness.
-Under the axiom of weak invariance and the technical assumption that $g$ be weakly less varying than $f$, we have shown that non-trivial hybrid mechanisms can be constructed that are \URBIr-partially strategyproof for any desired degree of strategyproofness.
+For our first result, we have employed partial strategyproofness, a new concept for relaxing strategyproofness in a parametric way that we have introduced in \citep{MennleSeuken2017PSP_WP}.
+If (1) $\f$ is strategyproof and (2) $\g$ is upper invariant and (3) weakly less varying than $\f$, we have shown that partially strategyproof hybrids can be constructed for any desired degree of strategyproofness.
+At the same time, our hybrid-admissibility requirement is tight in the sense that none of the three conditions can be dropped without risking degenerate trade-offs.

-For our second result , we have shown that hybrid mechanisms in fact trade off strategyproofness for efficiency: as the mixing factor $\beta$ (i.e., the share of $g$) increases, efficiency of the hybrid increases, but the degree of strategyproofness decreases, while fairness properties that both mechanisms satisfy (anonymity or symmetry) are preserved.
-From the mechanism designer's perspective this means the following: if $f$ is a strategyproof mechanism, $g$ is a non-strategyproof alternative that is more appealing due to its efficiency properties, and a certain degree of strategyproofness (smaller than $1.0$) is acceptable, then a hybrid can be used to maximize efficiency improvements subject to the \URBIr-partial strategyproofness constraint.
-As we have shown in Section \ref{sec.comp}, the mechanism designer's problem of determining a maximal mixing factor can be solved algorithmically.
+For our second result, we have shown that hybrids inherit ex-post efficiency from their components, and their efficiency (relative to the components) can be understood in terms of ordinal (or rank) dominance.
+This means that, in line with intuition, hybrid mechanisms in fact trade off strategyproofness for efficiency: as the mixing factor $\beta$ (i.e., the share of $\g$) increases, efficiency of the hybrid increases, but the degree of strategyproofness decreases.
+This has important consequences for mechanism designers: if $\f$ is a strategyproof mechanism, $\g$ is a non-strategyproof alternative that is more appealing due to its efficiency properties, and a certain degree of strategyproofness $\underline\rho < 1$ is acceptable, then a hybrid can be used to improve efficiency, subject to the $\underline\rho$-partial strategyproofness constraint.
+As we have shown in Section \ref{sec:efficiency:compute}, the mechanism designer's problem of determining the maximal mixing factor can be solved algorithmically.